Royal wedding: William and Kate to have two cakes

 She said of Miss Middleton's input: "She has guided us right from the beginning and has quite strong ideas.

-"She knew very much what she wanted and she brought us mood boards and told us what influences she would like us to use on the cake."'Sworn to secrecy'
+"She knew very much what she wanted and she brought us mood boards and told us what influences she would like us to use on the cake."

 The ingredients will include dried fruits such as raisins and sultanas, walnuts, cherries, grated oranges and lemon, French brandy, free range eggs and flour.